arnesson/cordova-plugin-firebase/README.md

 **Note that the Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or Firebase features won't work.**

 ## Changing Notification Icon
+The plugin will use notification_icon from drawable resources if it exists, otherwise the default app icon will is used.
-To set a big icon and small icon for notifications, define them through styles.
+To set a big icon and small icon for notifications, define them through drawable nodes.
-Create a styles.xml and add the icons to the
+Create the required styles.xml files and add the icons to the
 `<projectroot>/res/native/android/res/<drawable-DPI>` folders.

 The example below uses a png named "ic_silhouette.png", the app Icon (@mipmap/icon) and sets a base theme.